0ad-matters/community-maps-2/readme.md

 [Wildfire Games (0 A.D.)
 Forum](https://wildfiregames.com/forum/).
 The
 maps can be easily accessed in game with the filter "Community Maps".

+Note: Currently only maps compatible with 0ad a26 are being accepted.
+The last release of community-maps-2 for the a25 version was v0.25.15.

 To participate in how this mod is maintained (which maps are included or removed, etc), use the [Discussions section](https://github.com/0ad-matters/community-maps-2/discussions)